Thrive ResidencyTuition, Fees & Deposits

 We are engaged in ongoing conversations with a variety of seminaries and universities in an effort to procure graduate-level credits for completion of our residency coursework.
 The efforts will continue until we find a suitable academic partner.
 Until then, rest assured that the rigor and excellence of the academic portion of Thrive Residency will not be contingent on such partnerships.

 How much will I earn at my 4-day/week ministry job?

 $1,000/month before taxes.
 Residents are encouraged to use these monies to budget accordingly - see below.

 What about food, gas, transportation, health insurance, etc.?

 Meals are provided for retreats and special group meetings/events only.
 We strongly recommend securing your own vehicle for transportation to/from work.
 And Residents are required to enroll in health insurance or a qualified health sharing network.

 What other expenses should I anticipate?

-Residents are expected to pay their share of community living expenses, including food, household supplies, etc. Residents are also required to purchase books ($40-$60 per semester) for classes.
-Additionally, in the event that Thrive Residency partners with a university or seminary, Residents will likely incur additional tuition costs to be paid directly to the school.
-Such partnership may also afford Residents the opportunity to secure qualified student loans for such costs.
+Residents are expected to pay their share of community living expenses, including food, household supplies, etc. Residents are also required to purchase books ($50-$65 per semester) for classes.
+Additionally, in the event that Thrive Residency partners with a university or seminary, Residents will have the option to freely audit courses or pay an additional tuition fee to receive up to 18 accredited graduate-level units.
+Student loans and/or scholarships may be available.

 What about holidays and vacation time?